FimasDevelopment/IndexCertificate/README.md

 **- function updatePrice(uint cPremium, uint iValue) :** only the issuer can update the contract premium and Index Value.
 Usually at the same time.

+**- function buyCertificate(uint cPremium) :**  the Buyer agrees to the contract, here by paying the Contract Premium.
+The out come of this is that Issuer gets the Premium immediately.